mathi123/mitasco/README.md

 - You can define tests in the folder */test*
 - [Mocha](https://mochajs.org/#getting-started) and is used in combination with [Chai](http://chaijs.com/) for testing server code.

-Application is deployed and tested to a Travis server on every push.
-The .travis.yml file configures the travis build and test configuration.
+Application is deployed and tested on a CircleCI server on every push.
+The circle.yml file configures the build and test configuration.

 ### package.json
 The *package.json* file defines the dependencies needed by this project.
 Some dependencies are needed for development/testing only.